TimTeaFan/dplyover/README.md

 negative effects in terms of performance and compability.

-In a nutshell this means:<br> - The *over-across function family* in {dplyover} is somewhat slower than the original `dplyr::across`.<br> - Although {dplyover} is designed to work in {dplyr}, some features and edge cases will not work correctly.
+In a nutshell this means:<br> - The *over-across function family* in {dplyover} is slower than the original `dplyr::across`.
+Up until {dplyr}
+1.0.3 the overhead was not too big, but `dplyr::across` got much faster with {dplyr} 1.0.4 which why the gap has widend a lot. <br> - Although {dplyover} is designed to work in {dplyr}, some features and edge cases will not work correctly.

-The good news is, that even without relying on {dplyr} internals most of the original functionality can be replicated, and although being a bit less performant, the current setup is optimized to fall not too far behind in terms of speed (at least in most cases).
+The good news is that even without relying on {dplyr} internals most of the original functionality can be replicated and although being less performant, the current setup is optimized and falls not too far behind in terms of speed - at least when compared to the pre v1.0.4 `dplyr::across`.

 Regarding compability, I have spent quite some time testing the package and I was able to replicate most of the tests for `dplyr::across`